TjerkKr/Freifunk-Flensburg-Gateway/README.md

 ## Speedtest Skript

-Speedtest to tun0 and public VPN and generate a speedtest-link
+Speedtest to tun0 and public VPN and generate a speedtest.net picture link

 vnStat is easy, as there are Debian packages